Yes, the Transport Credit Union is regulated and authorised by the Prudential Regulation Authority and regulated by the Financial Conduct Authority.

 Yes we do.
 As a responsible lender we must comply with Government lending guidelines and this means we may have to carry out a credit check.
 All loan applications are assessed on affordability and sustainability.
 We do not make automatic lending decisions.

 We now strive to implement a 48 hour decision on loan applications, where the differential between your share and loan balance is no greater than £2,000.
-Any other standard loan applications, Special Requests and new PBAs are considered by your Credit Committee every Tuesday morning and if approved can be paid out within the week.
-If you have applied for another type of loan such as a Christmas loan, we try to deal with these quickly for members.
-If you apply for a Pay Booster we strive to have a 24 hour decision for you (weekends and public holidays exceptions).
+Any other standard loan applications, Special Requests and new PBAs are considered by the Loans Department and if approved can be paid out within the week.
 It will take two working days for the funds to arrive in your nominated bank account.

 Yes.
 This will reduce the term of the loan but not the monthly repayment.
 You can repay your loan early, penalty free.
 Please give us a call if you wish to do this and we can assist you.